 Steve Carlton becomes the highest paid pitcher when he signs a contract with the Phillies for a reported $165,000.
 The 28 year-old southpaw, last season's unanimous Cy Young Award winner, will lose a league-leading 20 games this season after posting a 27-10 record in the previous campaign for the last place team.

 The Giants signed much acclaimed amateur free-agent Osvaldo Fernandez.
 The Cuban National squad’s All-Star hurler, who defected when his club played Team USA in Tennessee, will post a disappointing 10-17 record during his two-year stay by the Bay.

 In their first year of eligibility, Dave Winfield and Kirby Puckett are elected to the Hall of Fame.
 The former Twins, who played together for Minnesota in 1993-94, become the seventh pair of teammates to be selected by the BBWAA in the same year.

-The Angels sign 36 year-old free agent Jose Canseco, 36, agrees to terms with the Angels.
+The Angels sign 36 year-old free agent Jose Canseco to be the team's designated hitter.
 The incentive-laden contract, ranging from $200,000 to as much as $5 million, will be based on plate appearances as a DH.

 Pedro Astacio (8-14, 5.09) agrees to a one-year, $5 million incentives-laden free-agent deal with the Mets.
-After being traded to the Astros by the Rockies last season, the 32 year-old right-hander developed shoulder problems.
+The 32 year-old right-hander, after being traded to the Astros by the Rockies last season, developed shoulder problems.

 The owners establish the minimum age of 14 for bat boys.
-The change from not having any age requirement was prompted by a near collision at home plate during Game 5 of the World Series involving 4-year old bat boy Darren Baker, the son of Giant skipper, Dusty Baker.
+The change from not having any age requirement was prompted by a near collision at home plate during Game 5 of the World Series involving four year-old bat boy Darren Baker, the son of Giant skipper, Dusty Baker.

-Gary Carter will become the first, and most likely the only player, wearing an Expos hat on his Hall of Fame plaque.
+Gary Carter will become the first player, and most likely the only one, to wear an Expos hat on his Hall of Fame plaque.
 Although the former catcher had expressed his wish to be immortalized as a member of the Mets, the team which presently employs him and the franchise he helped win the 1986 World Series, Cooperstown decided the 'Kid' should enter the Hall with a Montreal logo.